-A hurricane warning is issued by the National Weather Service when sustained winds of 74mph or higher associated with a hurricane are expected in a specified coastal area in 24 hours or less.
+A hurricane warning is issued 36 hours in advance by the National Weather Service of when sustained winds of 74 mph or higher associated with a hurricane are expected in a specified coastal area in 24 hours or less.
 A hurricane warning can remain in effect when dangerously high water or a combination of dangerously high water and exceptionally high waves continue, even though the winds may be less than hurricane force.
 A hurricane watch is announced for specific coastal areas that hurricane conditions are possible within 48 hours in advance of when the storm is expected.

 The most important thing that you can do is to be informed and prepared.
 Disaster prevention includes both being prepared as well as reducing damages.

 |Atlantic, Gulf of Mexico and Caribbean||June 1 – November 30|